Ryan-J-Smith/CutePetsBmore/README.md

 # CutePetsBmore
-This is a bot that retrieves listings from Baltimore City animal shelters and tweets photos and profile links to eligible pets
+This is a bot that retrieves listings from Baltimore City animal shelters and tweets photos and profile links to eligible pets.

 Inspired by previous work by [CutePetsDenver](https://github.com/codeforamerica/CutePetsDenver) and [CutePetsAustin](https://github.com/open-austin/CutePetsAustin).

+The python script assumes that available animals are posted on the Petango service.

 ## Quickstart: